 How Does Diatomaceous Earth Work on Crickets?

 While diatomaceous earth looks like a harmless powder, it has razor-sharp edges at the microscopic level.
 When crickets come into contact with DE, the powder clings to their exoskeletons, and the sharp particles cut through their waxy outer layer.
-This causes the cricket to lose moisture and dehydrate, eventually leading to its death.
+This causes the cricket, even mole crickets, to lose moisture and dehydrate, eventually leading to its death.

 Benefits of Using Diatomaceous Earth for Crickets